Systems Change Specialist

 Phone: (814) 867-3160

-Meghan earned her Bachelor of Science degree from Kutztown University, and is projected to begin her Master of Arts in Community Psychology and Social Change through Penn State University in Spring 2017.
+Meghan earned her Bachelor of Science degree from Kutztown University, and is working on her Master of Arts in Community Psychology and Social Change through Penn State University with an anticipated graduation in Spring 2019.